-Third parties have certain expectations when it comes to medical records and one of the fundamental ones is that each encounter should start with a clearly stated reason (or reasons) for why the patient is being seen.
-This reason can originate from the patient (i.e. “My right eye is red and I want to make sure it’s OK”) or it can be physician-directed (“Patient returning for 4-month IOP evaluation for glaucoma as directed”).
-But in either case, the documentation should be to a degree of clarity and specificity that anyone reviewing the record, doctor or otherwise, is capable of following the delivery of care.
+Third parties have certain expectations when it comes to medical records.
+One of the fundamental expectations is that each encounter should start with a clearly stated reason, or reasons, for why the patient is being seen.
+This reason can originate from the patient (e.g., My right eye is red and I want to make sure it’s OK.), or it can be physician-directed (e.g., Patient returning for 4-month IOP evaluation for glaucoma as directed.).
+In either case, the documentation should have clarity and specificity that anyone reviewing the record, doctor or otherwise, is capable of following the delivery of care.

-Not only does that provide an efficient way to document the doctor’s reason for this visit without typing, but it also connects this encounter to the plan of a previous one for irrefutable proof of the doctor’s order.
+Not only does that provide an efficient way to document the doctor’s reason for this visit without typing, but it also connects this encounter to the plan of a previous encounter for irrefutable proof of the doctor’s order.